ahmedlemine/kute-task/README.md

 ## Kute Task App

 ### One Task at a Time
 Kute Task is not just another task tracking app.
-It has its own twist: showing only **one task at a time**, not a long list of tasks.
+It has its own twist: showing only **one task at a time**, not an overwhelming, long list of tasks.

 ---
 ### 💡 The Idea